chainguard-dev/kaniko/README.md

 to [chainguard-dev/kaniko](https://github.com/chainguard-dev/kaniko) to continue upkeep with security patches and maintenance of the project.

-No major feature work is planned, while bug fixes and other minor contributions are welcome.
+No major feature work is planned.

-If another active and community-supported fork emerges, we'll happily shut this one down and migrate to that.

 ## Community